-The Athletic Training Program at the University of California, Santa Cruz strives to provide every student-athlete patient with the most comprehensive, highest quality individual sports medicine health care available in a professional, efficient, and compassionate manner.
+The Athletic Training Program at the University of California, Santa Cruz strives to provide every NCAA student-athlete patient with the most comprehensive, reasonable sports medicine health care available in a professional, efficient, and compassionate manner.

 The mission of UCSC Athletic Training is to maintain the health, safety, and welfare of the UCSC NCAA student-athlete patient through prevention, recognition, evaluation, referral, treatment, and rehabilitation of athletic injuries.
 Under the guidelines of the National Athletic Trainers' Association and the National Collegiate Athletic Association, UCSC Athletic Training has developed an appropriate injury prevention program and provides quality athletic training services to its student-athletes.